lnolazco/rock-paper-scissors/README.md

 - Start the app `npm start`
 - Open [http://localhost:8080](http://localhost:8080)

+## How to play
+- Press start
+- You have 3 seconds to select an option
+- Get the results

 ## Available Commands

 - `npm start` - start the dev server